deepakppatil/trapezium/python/dev-setup.md

-# How to setup an IDE
+# How to setup an environment for python

 ## Pre-requisite